 Mirtazapine is an antidepressant.
 Due to its lack of effectiveness for the majority of persons with ET and its significant side effects, mirtazapine is not recommended for the routine treatment of ET.
-Adverse effects include confusion, dry mouth, weight gain, frequent urination, balance and gait difficulty, nausea, and blurred vision.
+Adverse effects include sleepiness, increased appetite/weight gain, dizziness and nausea.